 We did some responses to this with the work below.

-Customizing is great, with all the resources in the world.
+Customization is great, with all the resources in the world.
 We initially wanted an experience like Facebook, Instagram, or Twitter but we had to scale back to colors which was a strength of StumbleUpon.
 Colors were huge in our tagging and categorization schema.
-With a highly coveted recommendation engine we thought about the ebs and flows we could create with color schemes making it not only personal, but specifically unique to you.
+With a highly coveted recommendation engine we thought about the ebbs and flows we could create with color schemes making it not only personal, but specifically unique to you.
 Think: Dynamic shifting background as you engage with the product.
 Everyone has their own unique background DNA.
-The images below don't represent that larger dream, rather they identify one color from our large palette that best represents you and your activity on a daily basis.
+The images below don't represent that larger dream, unfortunately, but they identify one color from our large palette that best represents you and your activity on a daily basis.
 This allows for a quick read on if a user matches your interests.

 Unfortunately, this work never made it into the real world.
 StumbleUpon was transition management and resources, but these concepts are there for the taking.
 They range from light and fun, bold featuring the StumbleUpon orange, dark with a techy/gamer vibe, and light and social heavy.